Home > Blogs > What is selenium? introduction to selenium...Read More

-Azure Diagnostics must be enabled for cloud service roles in order to monitor data verbosely.
+Azure Diagnostics must be enabled for cloud service roles to monitor data verbosely.

-The diagnostics information can be utilised to create visual chart representations for enhanced monitoring and performance metric alerts.
+The diagnostics information can be utilized to create visual chart representations for enhanced monitoring and performance metric alerts.

 7. What is a Service Level Agreement (SLA) in Azure?